 Right of Christian Initiation for Adults (RCIA)

-Each year thousands are baptized into the Catholic Church in the United States.
+Each year, thousands are baptized into the Catholic Church in the United States.
 Parishes welcome these new Catholics through the Rite of Christian Initiation of Adults (RCIA).
 This program is meant for those seeking to be baptized in the Catholic Church and adults looking to receive first communion or confirmation.
-To find out more information on RCIA please check out this page in RCIA by the United States Bishops.

 This program begins with a period of inquiry during which we review the basics of the faith.

-It continues with the Catechumenate period in which participants delve deeply n the faith, its meaning, and how “being a Catholic” will affect their lives.
+It continues with the Catechumenate period in which participants delve deeply into the faith, its meaning, and how “being a Catholic” will affect their lives.

 After completing the period of Enlightenment, the Sacraments of Initiation are administered and the person becomes a fully initiated Catholic.